bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-01-31-wild-child-relaxed.md

 <li>Our house lights will remain on a low level throughout the screening, and the volume will be turned slightly down.

-<li>You will be able to leave the auditorium and return by following a one-way system within the building.
+<li>You will be able to leave the auditorium and return during the screening.

+<li>There will be a safe space for customers to use if you need to leave the auditorium.

 <li>You will be able to make some noise.

-<li>There will be a safe space for customers to use if you need to leave the auditorium.

 <li>Please ask us if you need help.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUxNTY1NjE0MiwtMjA0MjcwNjQ0N119
+eyJoaXN0b3J5IjpbLTE5NzMzNDcwNzgsMTUxNTY1NjE0MiwtMj
+A0MjcwNjQ0N119
 -->